Kidney transplantation: Living kidney donor evaluation

-The medical screening assesses the general health and surgical risk of the donor including for conditions that might indicate complications from living with a single kidney.
-It also assesses whether the donor has diseases that might be transmitted to the recipient (who usually will be immunosuppressed), assesses the anatomy of the donor's kidneys including differences in size and issues that might complicate surgery, and determines the immunological compatibility of the donor and recipient.
+The medical screening assesses the general health and surgical risk of the donor, including conditions that might indicate complications from living with a single kidney.
+It also assesses whether the donor has diseases that might be transmitted to the recipient (who usually will be immunosuppressed), assesses the anatomy of the donor's kidneys, including differences in size and issues that might complicate surgery, and determines the immunological compatibility of the donor and recipient.
 Specific rules vary by transplant center, but key exclusion criteria often include: